Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Non-Minimal Matter--Curvature Coupling with Weyl Connection

 where $\alpha(r)$ and $\beta(r)$ are arbitrary functions of the distance, $r$.

-Since non-rotating black holes are static spherically symmetric solutions of a gravity theory, the vector Weyl field should not change with time.
+Since non-rotating black holes are static spherically symmetric solutions of a gravity theory, the~vector Weyl field should not change with time.
 Furthermore, we do not expect this to break isotropy so its components only depend on the distance.
-Thus, the vector takes the form $A_\mu=(A_0(r), A_1(r), A_2(r), A_3(r))$, where $A_i(r)$, with $i\in\{0,1,2,3\}$, are arbitrary functions of the distance.
+Thus, the~vector takes the form $A_\mu=(A_0(r), A_1(r), A_2(r), A_3(r))$, where $A_i(r)$, with~$i\in\{0,1,2,3\}$, are arbitrary functions of the~distance.

-Throughout this work, we seek to find and analyze solutions in vacuum and in the presence of a perfect fluid.
-Hence, in both cases, the field equations (\ref{fieldeqs}) imply that $\bar{\bar{R}}_{(\mu\nu)}=0$, when $\mu\neq \nu$.
+Throughout this work, we seek to find and analyze solutions in a vacuum and in the presence of a ``cosmological constant"-like matter.
+Hence, in~both cases, the~field Equation~(\ref{fieldeqs}) implies that $\bar{\bar{R}}_{(\mu\nu)}=0$, when $\mu\neq \nu$.
 These relations can be converted to constraints to the Weyl vector, $A_\mu$.